 During the summer of 2017, a number of UCF faculty were able to preview the Canvas Teacher App and use it in their classes.
-In an effort to better understand the impact of this app and help communicate our experience to Instructure, we conducted a number of face-to-face interviews.
+In an effort to better understand the impact of this app and help communicate our experience to Instructure, my colleague Ashley Salter and I conducted a number of face-to-face interviews.
 In the first of a series of blog posts, here is the story of Rick Brunson.
 Rick is a beloved Journalism instructor in the Nicholson School of Communication at UCF.
 He is always willing to learn and bend new technologies if it will have a lasting impact on his students.
 In fact, he is one of just a few instructors that teachers a mobile journalism class to prepare his students for the workplace.

 His belief in the smartphone can be summed up in the following quote "The smartphone is very important to me because 90 percent of the content I capture for my classes is done on a mobile device.
 This includes photos, videos, and lecture notes - and quizzes too!"

 “Grading is hypertension, the silent killer of faculty and this app is the prescription because grading is always waiting."

 During the interview, Rick repeatedly praised having access to SpeedGrader on his iPhone as the most important feature.
 This will enable and empower him more with a mobile device to grade wherever.
 If he’s at a barber shop, a doctor’s office, or just waiting in line, he can grade assignments.
 All technology is a double-edged sword and it can help you make more of your time, but also be available when you shouldn’t be working, but that’s up to him, and not the tool.
 He doesn’t see the Teacher app providing more extensive feedback because the nature of mobile is “short” and quick, but thinks it will be great for short assignments on his iPhone.

 “The faculty members greatest enemy is time and this app empowers us more with our time.”